snakers4/silero-models/README.md

 ## Contact

 Try our models, create an [issue](https://github.com/snakers4/silero-models/issues/new), join our [chat](https://t.me/silero_speech), [email](mailto:hello@silero.ai) us, and read the latest [news](https://t.me/silero_news).

+## Licence

+All of the models are published under the main repo license (i.e. CC-NC-BY) except for the `base` cis-tts models, which are under MIT.

 ## Citations